-Still sitting, tell the children they are going to use the top half of their bodies (including their arms, shoulders and head) and facial expressions to show the different emotions below.
-Model for them first, and ask them to copy you.
+Still sitting at their desks, tell the children they are going to use the top half of their bodies (including their arms, shoulders and head) and facial expressions to show the different emotions below.
+Demonstrate/model one for them first, and ask them to copy you.
 Then take one emotion at a time and ask the children to respond.